qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   right hand, you can quickly get uncluttered such keys by tapping left shift.

 ☞  The accented layer makes it possible to set the keyboard in a mode on the computer side without dead-keys.
-Dead-keys slow typing down, and make some editors (like vi) harder to use.

-☞  The first Unicode layer adds a fair amount of fun stuff to spice up your writing.
+☞  The second Unicode layer adds a fair amount of fun stuff to spice up your writing.
 Write H₂O, 2⁷·⁰=128, ±8 °C, §2.1, 2 ³/₈", a note⁴, £ 6.²⁵ etc.

-☞  The second Unicode layer adds a proper dash — and French style quotations «»‹› and other stuff. ①  «Ça va bien», ②  5 × 3 ≠ 14, ③  .083% ÷ 2 ≈ 4‱ ➡  4.₁₅‱
+☞  The third Unicode layer adds a proper dash — and French style quotations «»‹› and other stuff. ①  «Ça va bien», ②  5 × 3 ≠ 14, ③  .083% ÷ 2 ≈ 4‱ ➡  4.₁₅‱